LawSense Managing Student Disability – Denying Enrolment, Implementing Adjustments & Discipline

 • Asking parents to cover some of the costs

-• Managing circumstances where parents do not wish adjustments to be made
+• Managing circumstances where parents do not wish adjustments to be made or are not engaging with the issue

 • An expert report suggests certain adjustments, but the school has no evidence of the student needing the adjustments